KrishBaidya/LlamaRun/README.md

 ## Getting Started 🛠
 ### Prerequisites

-* Window application Development workload with C++ WinUI app development tools (For Building from Source)
+* Window application Development workload with C# WinUI app development tools (For Building from Source)
 * Ollama for AI model support (you can install Ollama from [here](https://ollama.com/)).

 Make sure you have these installed and configured properly before running the project.